ririfka08/technical-test-rifka/README.md

 # TMDb Mark as Favorite - Gherkin Test Cases Scenarios
 # Feature: Mark Movie as Favorite
-## User Story
-As a logged-in user of TMDb, I want to mark movies as my favorites.
+User Story: As a logged-in user of TMDb, I want to mark movies as my favorites.
 So   that I can easily access and manage my list of favorite movies

 ```gherkin
 Feature: Mark Movie as Favorite